Skip to content

 2. If you need to contact me privately, without your teammates knowing, you can email me at <vidal@sc.edu>.
 I will reply within 24 hours.

-3. For voice and video calls we use UofSC's teams.microsoft.com.
+3. For voice and video calls we use USC's teams.microsoft.com.
 Just login using your school credentials: the same as you use for the lab machines.
 You can then contact me directly to phone/video call.
 We will also have a Channel for each capstone team.

 4. Check my Office Hours to see if you can drop by my office in Storey 2231.
 Or email me for an appointment.
 I will reply within 24 hours.